 Is India warming up to legal online betting?

 The subject of gambling is still a complex one when it comes to India’s legal landscape.
 The legal restrictions vary from state to state, and the laws for online gambling are still too vague.
+In the past two the law agencies have snooped down on many IPL betting instances in the country.

 Traditional physical casinos are legal in only a few states like Goa and Sikkim, and the law is not clear on using online casino sites and sportsbooks in most parts of the country.
 In many states, there are also legal government-sponsored lotteries and horse betting venues.
 The gambling laws in India can not deal with modern online casinos.
 The government’s amendments and rules would essentially decide the legal landscape for online gambling going forward.